Nora Lowy, PhD, MPA, PA-C

-The three-year BS/MS Program in Physician Assistant Studies is a comprehensive program of didactic (academic), clinical and research (graduate) work that reflects upon the academic, clinical, and professional skills required of the physician assistant (PA).
-Students completing the prescribed three-year program in physician assistant studies will receive their BS and MS degrees and be eligible to take the national certifying examination leading to the title of Certified Physician Assistant (PA-C).
+The three-year BS/MS Program in PA Studies is a comprehensive program of didactic (academic), clinical and research (graduate) work that reflects upon the academic, clinical, and professional skills required of the PA.
+Students completing the prescribed three-year program in PA studies will receive their BS and MS degrees and be eligible to take the national certifying examination leading to the title of Certified Physician Assistant (PA-C).

 The Didactic Phase (Year I) includes classroom and laboratory instruction in courses such as the Medical Sciences (Clinical Anatomy, Medical Physiology, Medical Microbiology, Pathophysiology and Human Genetics); Clinical Preparatory Sciences (Patient Assessment, Radiology Interpretation, Primary Care & Pharmacotherapeutics, General Medicine, Emergency & Surgical Medicine and Maternal & Child Medicine); and PA Professional Practice.
 Clinical exposure begins in the didactic phase of the program by providing for experiences with interview skills and performance of physical examinations in a variety of clinical settings.
 That clinical exposure extends into the Clinical Phase (Year II) with the introduction of supervised clinical experiences and is further developed in the Graduate Phase (Year III) with elective clerkships.

 The structured Clinical Phase takes place at affiliated clinical institutions - hospitals, outpatient clinics, private offices and other in-state and out-of-state sites.
 The Clinical Phase provides students with full-time, direct patient care in outpatient, inpatient, long-term care and emergency settings.
 The clinical experiences are intensive, supervised, hands-on learning experiences in various medical and surgical areas.
 These supervised clinical rotations are in disciplines such as emergency medicine, general and advanced practice medicine; general and advanced practice pediatrics; general and advanced practice surgery; primary care (from adolescent to community health), psychiatry/behavioral medicine, and women’s health.
 All clinical experiences emphasize the provision of diagnostic, therapeutic and health maintenance services.